jamesboyman2/jamesboyman2.github.io/_learningposts/2024-01-22-Challenge_Teaching_Python.md

 * Step 4 provides another practice opportunity to reinforce what students learned in the lecture.
 * Step 5 prompts metacognitive thought as students reflect on the learning process and what the key takeaways are.

 Who knows if my colleagues would have been patient enough for this approach.
-After all, the first impression is, "What do you know already?
+After all, the first impression of this pedagogical approach is, "What do you know already?
 Great, now figure it out for yourself."

 But for students who are willing to go through the learning exercise from beginning to end, I think this is the best way to ingrain the knowledge in their minds.
 Python is another language, after all, and there's no better way to learn another language than to be thrown into an immersive experience.